Borderlands line: Passenger services

-Holders of the Concessionary Travel Pass resident in Wrexham and Flintshire can travel free along part of the line, from Wrexham Central to Hawarden Bridge.
+Holders of the Transport for Wales Concessionary Travel Pass can travel free along part of the line, from Wrexham Central to Hawarden Bridge.
 Holders of the Merseytravel Concessionary Travel Pass can travel free along the section of the line that runs through Merseyside, from Heswall to Bidston.

 In December 2021, more than 500 people signed a Change.org petition calling for a direct service between Heswall and Liverpool.

 The line is designated as a community rail partnership.

+In spring 2023, some services were suspended after Transport for Wales transferred trains to other parts of their network.
+In June 2023, Transport for Wales committed to improve services on the line, with Lee Waters, Welsh minister responsible for transport, apologising for the issues.
+Class 230s were introduced in April 2023, although they were not running on-time and experiencing "teething" problems.